martis42/depend_on_what_you_use/docs/project_design_rationales.md

 Given, bzlmod made it far easier to depend on many established C++ dependencies and in general more things support Bazel nowadays, we plan to switch to a C++ implementation.

+## Why use Boost Wave instead of preprocessor X

+The decision was mostly based on Boost Wave being easy to integrate with Bazel and working for all our test cases.
+We do not intend to revisit this decision unless it turns out Boost Waver is unable to process standard conformant code.

 ## Why use a multi step automatic fixes workflow

 Having to execute a separate tool to apply fixes seems bothersome.